 Without the stile, the window would be unable to function correctly, and its beauty would be short-lived.
 So, the next time you admire a window, take a moment to appreciate the humble stile that keeps it standing strong.

 The window rails are the unsung heroes that run horizontally along the frame, facilitating smooth movement and stability.
-Whether it’s a double-hung or sliding window, these critical components play a significant role in the window’s function and integrity, ensuring that you can enjoy your view with ease.
+Whether it’s a double-hung or sliding window, these critical components play a significant role in the window’s function and integrity, ensuring you can enjoy your view easily.

 Window locks are a crucial element in keeping your home secure, and they come in various designs and mechanisms to fit your window style and hanging.